EdTeKLA/IncrementalReadingLanguageModelling/src/language_models/RNNG/README.md

 I made minor changes to the code, such as:
 * Increasing the reporting of training and validation loss

-The following files are completely my own work:
+The following files are my own work:
 * [format_surprisal_output.py](format_surprisal_output.py)
 * [format_output.py](format_output.py)